MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/overview-privacy-controls.md

 To see what diagnostic data is being sent to Microsoft, you can use the Diagnostic Data Viewer, which you can download and install for free from the Microsoft Store.

-For more information, see the following:
+For more information, see the following articles:

 - [Required diagnostic data for Office](required-diagnostic-data.md)
 - [Optional diagnostic data for Office](optional-diagnostic-data.md)